Did you know that plums are not only delicious but that there are some amazing health benefits of eating plums?

 8. Boosts Heart Health

-With 113 mg of potassium packed into a medium fresh plum, adding them into your diet is a great way to reduce the risk of stroke and manage high blood pressure.
+With 113 mg of potassium packed into a medium-sized fresh plum, adding them into your diet is a great way to reduce the risk of stroke and manage high blood pressure.

 According to health experts, the low glycaemic index found in plums can help control blood sugar, leading to a lower risk of type 2 diabetes.